Home > Cookies > Small Batch Chocolate Crinkle Cookies

 This post and recipe may contain affiliate links.
 Read my Disclosure Policy.

-These Chocolate Crinkle Cookies are chewy, fudgy, and filled with double chocolate.
-Along with the molasses crinkle cookies, these cookies are a must for your Christmas baking and to include in a festive cookie swap!
-The small batch recipe yields 8 perfectly sized cookies with a double roll in powdered sugar.
+These Small Batch Chocolate Crinkle Cookies are chewy, fudgy, and filled with double chocolate.
+Along with the molasses crinkle cookies, these crinkle cookies are a must for your Christmas baking and to include in a festive cookie swap!

 Is it just me, or when I see the chocolate crinkle cookie, I immediately think Christmas cookie?
-These cookies always seem to grace the cookie box I receive from family along with some variety of chocolate peppermint cookie.
-And this year – I am excited to be the one baking and sending the delicious gifts!
+These cookies always seem to grace the cookie box I receive from family along with some variety of chocolate peppermint thumbprint cookies or pecan snowball cookies.

-The cookie gets its name from the crinkled texture – a phenomenon that happens when the sugar in the caramelizes before the rest of the cookie bakes and crinkles the cookie.
+The fudgy cookie gets its name from the crinkled texture – a phenomenon that happens when the sugar in the cookie caramelizes before the rest of the cookie bakes.
+Thus, crinkles the cookie.
 Additionally, the generous roll of properly chilled cookie dough through powdered sugar will contribute to the mesmerizing crinkle.

 What Makes These Chocolate Crinkle Cookies The Best?

-All the not-so-helpful history lesson aside, I highly recommend the chocolate crinkle cookie as part of your Christmas cookie repertoire – if it isn’t already.
+Along with the lemon crinkle small batch cookies, I highly recommend this small batch chocolate crinkle cookie recipe as part of your Christmas cookie repertoire.
 And while I will never be one to tout a recipe as the best, it is hard to top a cookie that is:

-• Double chocolate – We are using cocoa powder and chocolate chips in this recipe.
+• Double chocolate – We use cocoa powder and chocolate chips in this recipe.

-• Fudgy – For the reasons above.
+• Rich and fudgy – For the reasons above.
 There is a lot of chocolate in these cookies.

 • Perfectly chewy – I’m a sucker for a soft and chewy cookie.
 And I have the flourless chocolate cookies to thank for that!